msisk23/MPC_Project/README.md

 **Design Implications and Discussion**

 Key Design Decisions and Implementations:
   - MPI Elimination: MPI was first deployed as a temporary solution.
-In an effort to allow for asynchronous communication between parties, all MPI dependencies will be removed.
+In an effort to allow for asynchronous communication between parties, remove unnecessary softwared depenencies and run on UKL, MPI needs to be replaced.
+      - This will be done by creating a standing TCP circuit between parties
   - Addition of a Communication Thread: When two parties want to exchange messages through the main thread, it blocks all the main thread operations or computations.
 By dedicating parties communication tasks to additional threads, the parties will be able to pull from a communication thread buffer, instead of the main thread, which eliminates the block.
 In order to implement multithreading, we will be using pthreads allowing our group to maintain high speed communication without the MPI.
   - Implementation of Buffers: When two parties want to exchange messages, they cannot do so asynchronously.
 As such, only one message can be processed at a time.
 With the addition of input and output buffers, parties will be able to send and pull messages without being in sync.
   - Unikernel Implementation: After verifying functionality of the MPI-free system, MPC will run on top of a Unikernel.
 The stripped down implementation will further speed up MPC implementation.